JordynRabinowitz/aboutMe/README.md

 # aboutMe
 - I freelance websites and simple apps!
-- I use Xcode, Replit, and Visual Studio Code
+- I use Unity, Xcode, Replit, and Visual Studio Code
-- I know html, css, java script, java, c++ and swift
+- I know html, css, java script, java, C++, C# and swift
-- I am learning c# and unity!
+- I am love unity!
 - I love learning about AR and VR
-- I want to work as a software engineer or in game design
+- I want to work as a software engineer, XR developer, or in game design